 -

 Public housing residents typically pay a reduced rent equal to a percentage of their income, but when that percentage falls below a certain amount federal law authorizes CHA to charge a minimum rent of $75 per month.
 CHA charges more than 1,400 public housing families the minimum rent.
 Legal Action Chicago, together with lawyers from the National Housing Law Project and McDermott Will & Emery, recently filed a motion in federal court seeking approval of a proposed settlement regarding CHA’s implementation of the hardship exemption to the minimum rent requirement on behalf of a proposed class of CHA public housing residents.
 As part of the proposed resolution, CHA will provide residents with improved notice of the hardship exemption and provide additional training for property managers.
 Upon approval of the settlement, CHA will also erase from each resident’s ledger all unpaid minimum rent charges imposed since July 2016, and provide eligible residents with rent credits for minimum rent payments they actually made since April 2020.
-For more information, to read the class action complaint and proposed settlement.

 -